On inaudible properties of broken drums - Isospectrality with mixed Dirichlet-Neumann boundary conditions: Inaudible properties

-It represents a random walk on the vertices of $\Graph$, where at each step one of the $\NumberOfColours$ incident edges or loops is chosen with equal probability.
-Since $\Graph$ is connected and has loops, $P$ is irreducible, aperiodic, and has the invariant distribution $\NumberOfVertices^{-1}\Times(1,1,\ldots,1)$.
-Hence, we get convergence to equilibrium~\cite[Theorem 1.8.3]{Norris1998}
+It represents a random walk on the vertices of $\Graph$, where at each step one of the $\NumberOfColours$ incident links or loops is chosen with equal probability.
+Since $\Graph$ is connected and has loops, $P$ is irreducible, aperiodic and has the invariant distribution $\NumberOfVertices^{-1}(1,1,\ldots,1)$ resulting in convergence to equilibrium~\cite[Theorem 1.8.3]{Norris1998}

-If $\Graph$ has a bipartite loopless version, then every product of its adjacency matrices with an even number of factors has non-negative entries on the diagonal.
+If the loopless version of $\Graph$ is bipartite, then every product of adjacency matrices of $\Graph$ with an even number of factors is a signed permutation matrix with non-negative entries on the diagonal.
 Hence,

-If, however, the loopless version of $\Graph$ has an odd cycle, then we will see that there is $\varepsilon>0$ such that for $k\to\infty$, the fraction of $2k$-cycles in $\Graph$ with negative contribution to the trace in \eqref{eq:LimitOfTracePowers-1} is at least $\varepsilon$, which completes the proof.
-Note that for each vertex of $\Graph$, we can prescribe two equally long cycles starting at that vertex, such that one uses an odd number of loops whereas the other uses an even number of loops.
-Now, if some cycle is concatenated to one of these preliminary ones, and the resulting path uses an even number of loops, then concatenating it with the other preliminary one yields a path with an odd number of loops.
-Hence, if $L$ is an upper bound on the lengths of the $2\NumberOfVertices$ preliminary cycles that we chose for the $V$ possible starting vertices, then the statement above holds for $\varepsilon=\NumberOfColours^{-L}/\NumberOfVertices$.